-Cost savings with the Ericsson Seamless Network
+8 Cost savings with the seamless network

 When evolving from a pure GSM network to a seamless GSM/WCDMA one, two different areas are sources of cost savings: capital expenditures (CAPEX) and operating expenditures (OPEX).
 Both will be analyzed here with regard to potential savings.